 These individualized laboratories may seem to have features that are constructed from nature (in other words the child’s biology).
 Maybe it’s autism, maybe it’s learning difficulties—nature.
 Maybe that lab has been set up by God to be a physical issue.
 Or nurture, the child’s environment.
 Abuse, divorce, things like that.
 Things that are going on in their environment.
 But it would be a mistake to believe that those are controlling features.
 They are not controlling features.We would talk about sin.
 But our foremost topic was going to be our Savior.
-Because in His light, we see light (Proverbs 36:9).
+Because in His light, we see light (Psalm 36:9).
 Click To Tweet

 We’re going to learn about them, but they are not controlling features.
 Both nurture and nature are all under the hand of an all-wise Creator.In His word He provides everything that we need for life, because with Him is the fountain of life—Christ!
 He has provided everything that we need for life and godliness.
 Whether it’s nurture, whether it’s nature, that’s just our laboratory that God wants to use to draw these precious souls to Himself.

 As I prepared to meet with Alice, I knew we’re going to talk about suffering.
 We would talk about sin.
 But our foremost topic was going to be our Savior.
-Because in His light, we see light (Proverbs 36:9).
+Because in His light, we see light (Psalm 36:9).